 It’s also advisable to invest in a heavy-duty lug wrench to properly loosen and tighten the lug nuts when changing wheels, as once again the standard-issue model is probably inadequate.

 Purchasing headlight protectors for your vehicle could be handy, as it’s quite common for stones and other debris to fly up and break your car’s headlights, leaving you in the dark.

 Investing in plastic bonnet defenders should further prevent the outside world from causing costly dents and scratches.
 These are not overly expensive and are much cheaper than having your bonnet repaired or repainted.

 Imagine having so much fun exploring the wilderness that you completely lose your bearings and suddenly become lost.
 While most smartphones have a mapping app built in, that’s not much good if you can’t get any mobile signal out in the wilderness.

 If you have a satellite navigation system to hand, however, you can follow the on-screen directions to get you back on track.
 If your car doesn’t have factory-fitted satnav, you can get a relatively cheap portable unit pretty much anywhere.

 You should also take a traditional map, in case your satnav malfunctions or runs out of batteries.

 Shovel & traction aids

-It is absolutely essential that you are able to make mobile contact with trusted friends, family and perhaps (but hopefully not) the emergency services when you’re off-roading.
-They will be able to provide much needed assistance in the event of an accident or navigational problem.
-To be on the safe side you ensure that your phone has extensive network coverage.
+An absolute essential that you have to have so you can contact friends, family and perhaps (but hopefully not) the emergency services if all goes wrong.
+They should be able to provide assistance in an accident or navigational problem.